rubenhortas/rubenhortas.github.io/_drafts/2023-03-18-maintenance-of-hdd-in-gnu-linux.md

 ```

 There's a lot of info displayed, but we should pay special attention to the next fields:
-* Reallocated Sectors Count: The raw value represents a count of the bad sectors that have been found and remapped.
+* Reallocated_Sector_Ct (Reallocated Sectors Count): The raw value represents a count of the bad sectors that have been found and remapped.
 * Power_On_Hours: Count of hours in power-on state.
 It's not useful to check for errors, but it's useful to get an idea of the hours of life that the disk has left.
 * Reported_Uncorrect: Reported Uncorrectable Errors.
 The count of errors that could not be recovered using hardware.
 * Current_Pending_Sector: Count of "unstable" sectors (waiting to be remapped, because of unrecoverable read errors).